Which Is Better: Medicare Advantage or Original Medicare Insurance?

 - Choice.
 Under original Medicare you can visit any doctor in the country that accepts Medicare patients.
 Under Advantage you are limited only to those doctors in the HMO’s or PPO’s network.
 Some plans do allow you to get care outside their network but at a significantly higher cost.
 In addition, if you need to see a specialist, under Advantage you generally need a referral from your primary care physician.

 - Guaranteed issue.
 This applies to Medigap policies and means that the insurer cannot reject you or charge you a higher premium based on your individual health situation.
-If you sign up for a Medigap policy within the first six months of your 65th birthday it will be guaranteed issue.
-If instead you sign up for Advantage, and later wish to switch to Medigap, you will be subject to medical underwriting and can be refused a Medigap policy or charged extra for it, except under certain circumstances.
+You have twelve months after your 65th birthday to sign up for or switch to a Medigap policy.
+Afterwards if you sign up for Advantage, and later wish to switch to Medigap, you will be subject to medical underwriting and can be refused a Medigap policy or charged extra for it, except under certain circumstances.
 Switching from Medigap to Advantage, on the other hand, is always possible.

 - Standardization.
 Choosing a Medigap plans is easy.
 Decide on the plan you want (e.g. plan G), then find the one with the lowest premium.
 Advantage plans, though, can have widely differing features from one HMO/PPO to another.
 Comparing them can be a daunting task.